Rome man charged in Cedartown shooting that injured teenager

-A Rome man remained in jail Thursday after he allegedly shot a 17-year-old man in both of his hands following a domestic dispute in Cedartown.
+A Rome man was in jail Thursday after he allegedly shot a 17-year-old in both hands following a domestic dispute in Cedartown.

 According to Cedartown Police:

-Claude Thomas Kinnebrew, 35, was involved in a heated domestic dispute between two adults Wednesday night at an East Queen Street address.
+Claude Thomas Kinnebrew, 35, was involved in a heated domestic dispute with another adult Wednesday night at an East Queen Street address.
 The situation led to Kinnebrew allegedly shooting the teenager once in each hand before fleeing the scene.

 Multiple juveniles were present during the initial altercation and subsequent shooting.